Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 * Create an empty string
 * Loop over each letter in the word
-* Check if the letter has been guessed or not
+* Check whether the letter has been guessed or not
     * If the value of "guessed" is `True` add the letter to the string
     * If the value of "guessed" is `False` add `_` to the string
 * Add 1 space between each letter/underscore